SuperTuck/blissperflib/README.md

 [https://github.com/fred41/blissperflib/blob/master/perl/prepprof.pl](https://github.com/fred41/blissperflib/blob/master/perl/prepprof.pl)

+Run `prepprof.pl` from your `repository` directory.
 It generates `blissperflib.ini` for you and inserts the two profiler code lines at begin and end in every .sqf file from a specified directory for you.
 A little handwork is nessecary, if you have functions in this directory, wich need the return variable as last line.
 Here, after running the script, you just have to move the return variable manually to the last line.
 The default directory where the script is looking for .sqf files is `./bliss/dayz_server/compile`.
 There are mainly the server side event handlers placed.
 To change it currently you have to change it in `prepprof.pl`.
-If you are ready with profiling work, just restore the original files from repository or your backup.
+(If you are ready with profiling work, just restore the original files from repository or your backup.)

 The profiler logging output goes to `Arma2Dir\blissperflib.log` and a line looks like that: